What is acupuncture?

 Because Acupuncture influences many different body systems, it is used to help treat all types of diseases and body dysfunction.
 It can be used for chronic or acute conditions like back pain, neck pain, headaches, sciatica, and tendonitis.
 At Performance Rehabilitation & Regenerative Medicine, the Acupuncture department typically treats:

 - Weight loss

 - Migraine headaches

 For many patients, Acupuncture is an integral part of their non-surgical orthopedic treatment plan.
 Some patients can’t initially tolerate physical medicine or rehabilitation due to pain and/or physical limitations.
 Since Acupuncture treatment is passive, it does not require any movement or effort on the part of the patient.
-With many other patients, Acupuncture plays a synergistic role in relation to a fully integrated non-surgical treatment algorithm.
-The Acupuncturist collaborates with the Medical or Chiropractic physician and/or Physical Therapist to ensure that the patient is receiving the most comprehensive care possible.
+Acupuncture plays a synergistic role in relation to a fully integrated non-surgical treatment algorithm with many other patients.
+The Acupuncturist collaborates with the Medical or Chiropractic physician and/or Physical Therapist to ensure that the patient receives the most comprehensive care possible.

-There are not many contraindications to Acupuncture treatment, however there are a few.
-Some of these include anyone who is under the influence of narcotics or alcohol, patients that are severely anemic with weakened blood or hearts, or patients that have any bleeding disorders.
+There are not many contraindications to Acupuncture treatment; however, there are a few.
+Some of these include anyone under the influence of narcotics or alcohol, severely anemic with weakened blood or hearts, or patients with any bleeding disorders.

 If you think Acupuncture treatment may be right for you, or if you have any questions, please feel free to call for an appointment.
 Contact one of our Patient Care Coordinators today!
 908-756-2424 or email us at firstname.lastname@example.org.